zunda/orf-peek/README.md

 ## Description
-This software a modificatoin to [dcraw.c](http://cybercom.net/%7Edcoffin/dcraw/dcraw.c) by [Dae Coffin](http://cybercom.net/%7Edcoffin/). which adds output of average and standard deviation of raw pixel values as specified.
+This software a modificatoin to [dcraw.c](http://cybercom.net/%7Edcoffin/dcraw/dcraw.c) by [Dae Coffin](http://cybercom.net/%7Edcoffin/). which adds output of average and standard deviation of raw pixel values.

 ## Usage
 ### Preview
 Use an image viewer to preview the image and decide where in the image to take statistics.